masseygeo/GrainPy/README.md

 >  <img alt="plots" src="https://i.imgur.com/WuEMx6R.png" ></p>
 > </p>
 >
-> _Multiple raw data tables collected from a Beckman Coulter laser particle analyzer (left).
-Input data (single or multiple tables) are collected and compiled by GrainPy into usable compilation tables of the data, cumulative frequencies, and statistics (right)._
+> _Multiple raw data tables collected from a Beckman Coulter laser particle analyzer (left) are collected and compiled by GrainPy into usable compilation tables of the data, cumulative frequencies, and statistics (right)._

 ***Grain size distribution curves***
-Grain size data can then be compiled into a usable format with GrainPy, used to calculate a variety of statistics, and produce publication-quality grain size distribution plots of individual or multiple samples.
+Data can then be visualized and interpreted with publication-quality grain size distribution plots.
 >
 > <p align="center">
 >  <img alt="plots" src="https://i.imgur.com/2zp0KCt.png" ></p>
 > </p>
 >
-> _Grain size distribution plots.
-Single sample plot (left) shows histogram of binned data, cumulative percentage curve, vertical lines for mean, median, and modes.
-Multiple sample plot (right) shows individual sample and mean with 95% confidence interval cumulative percentage curve._
+> _Single samples can be plotted (left) to show histogram of binned data, cumulative percentage curve, vertical lines for mean, median, and modes.
+Multiple sample plots (right) show cumulative frequencies (percent finer) of all samples, the mean, and a 95% confidence interval._

 <p align="right">(<a href="#top">back to top</a>)</p>